lpoto/telescope-tasks.nvim/README.md

 - [x] Add setup:
   - [x] Allow adding a custom picker setup
   - [x] Add a theme setup field
-  - [ ] Allow configuring output window:
+  - [x] Allow configuring output window:
     - [x] Support displaying output window in a split
     - [x] Support displaying output window in a vertical split
-    - [ ] Support displaying output window in a floating window
+    - [x] Support displaying output in a floating window
 - [x] Allow scrolling the task output preview
 - [ ] Redo tasks execution so that each step is it's own job
   - [ ] Allow setting task properties for each step individually